Velavaraj/Velavaraj/README.md

-- 👋 Hi, I’m Velavaraj
+ Hi, I’m Velavaraj
-- 👀 I’m interested in ML
+ I’m interested to Learn a lot of things , im currently working on few beginner projects Coding is really fun when.
-- 🌱 I’m currently learning PYTHON DS
+ Tryin to engage myself to master programming languages like java and python

 <!---
 Velavaraj/Velavaraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.